-According to Gartner, by 2020, 95% of cloud security issues will be the result of misconfiguration.
+According to Gartner, by 2020, 95% of cloud security issues will be the result of misconfiguration or mistakes.
 A single misconfiguration can expose hundreds or thousands of systems or highly sensitive data to the public internet.

 Facebook member records exposed by an unsecured AWS S3 bucket